-Restoring Connection to the Central Protection Server
+Restoring Connection to the Centralized Protection Server

-If possible, after upgrading Dr.Web for Linux, if the upgraded product was connected to a central protection server, the connection is re-established automatically.
-If not, you can use any of the following ways (note that you should specify the saved address and server public key file):
+If possible, after upgrading Dr.Web for Linux, if the upgraded version was connected to the centralized protection server, the connection is re-established automatically.
+If not, you can use any of the following ways (note that you should specify the saved address and server public key file) to connect the upgraded Dr.Web for Linux version to the anti-virus network:

-- Select the check box on the Mode tab of the Dr.Web for Linux settings window. - Use the command
+- Select the check box on the Mode tab of the Dr.Web for Linux settings window. - Use the command:

+'''

-\$ drweb-ctl esconnect <address> --Key path to a file of the public server key>
+$ drweb-ctl esconnect <address> --Certificate path to the server certificate file>

+'''